What You Need to Know about Sewer Camera Inspections?

 Professional-grade sewer video cameras owned by plumbing companies, however, will give you the whole picture.
 They have powerful lights, are self-righting, are high-resolution, and they have recording capabilities.
 Most importantly, these cameras have transmitters attached to the end which helps the technician locate block points.

-Professional quality sewer inspection cameras cost as much as $15,000 or more.
-By comparison, it only costs between $100 to $300 to hire a plumber to do the inspection.
+Professional-quality sewer inspection cameras cost as much as $15,000 or more.
+By comparison, it only costs about $100 to $300 to hire a plumber to do the inspection.
 For the few times that there is a problem with an average homeowner’s sewer line; it makes far more financial sense to hire a plumber to do it.

 Trusted Sewer Camera Inspection in Calgary